 - Talking to an approved doctor

 In many places, including the US and Canada, you can’t get a medical marijuana card without a consultation from a doctor with a license to prescribe medical marijuana.
 That often makes the process long and drawn-out.

 It ends with a medical marijuana card.
 It starts with booking an appointment.

-The importance of bookings to the marijuana industry
+The importance of online scheduling to the legal marijuana industry

 If you’re the owner of a marijuana dispensary, there are always going to be barriers between your customers and your product.
 They have been placed there very deliberately.

 But there are ways to lower those barriers, and remove friction from the customer journey.
 One such solution is online booking technology.

 When every one of your customers is required, by law, to book an appointment before they can buy from you, it makes sense to make that process as painless as possible.